Ski and Spa Resorts

 Ski resorts with wellness spa and pool

-Some ski resorts have (or are planning) aqua centres which add another dimension to activities other than ski in winter and in summer, a refreshing place for fun and well-being.
+Some ski resorts have aqua centres which add another dimension to activities other than ski in winter and in summer, a refreshing place for fun and well-being.
 Visitors have the opportunity to relax in hydrotherapy pools or soothe those muscles with Jacuzzi, hammam or a personalised massage.
 Pictured right, the Balneotherapy Aqua Centre at Saint-Francois Longchamp in the French Alps.

-See our Practical Information section below for a list of ski and spa resorts to help you decide where to ski this winter.
+See our Practical Information section for a list of ski and spa resorts to help you decide where to ski this winter.
 Spa pool and well-being treatments are ideal for non-skiers, especially when they can take advantage of quiet times during the day when entry tariffs can be slightly cheaper.